 Entertainments:

-This amount covers costs such as producing menus for the boat club dinners and any deficit in club ents such as the Boat Club cocktails (intended to break even).
+This amount covers costs such as producing menus for the boat club dinners and any deficit in club social events such as the Boat Club cocktails (intended to break even).

 Maintenance and Boat Refurbishment:

 The sum allocated for maintenance is based on a detailed projection carried out by college employed boathouse manager (previously circulated to JCR treasurer) and represents the minimum amount required to keep the club’s equipment serviceable and safe to use.
 Should somebody be injured due to inadequate status of equipment then the club could be liable.
 Wear and tear, minor damages not covered by insurance all require money to fix or replace.
 These costs have also increased due to increased hire of Boat Club facilities.
 This money comes from the current account.